 1. Who invented the telephone?

 Have you been thanking Graham Bell all this while for this heavenly invention?
-If yes then, this telecommunication fact might make you a little less grateful to him as he was not the only one who came up with this distinctive invention.
+If yes then, these telecommunication facts might make you a little less grateful to him as he was not the only one who came up with this distinctive invention.
 A patent application was filed for the telephone on 14th February 1876 by Graham Bell and Elisha Gray.
 It is still unknown who filed it first.
 The European patent office has over 100,000 inventions listed with“telephone” in their title.
 Furthermore, Antonio Meucci, an Italian inventor, had also invented a device like a telephone 20 years before Bell gave us the telephone.

 2. If it’s tasty it’s not worth buying!